sass/sass-site/source/documentation/style-rules/parent-selector.md

     //     (unquote(".sidebar") unquote("p")))
 {% endcodeExample %}

-{% markdown %}
 If the `&` expression is used outside any style rules, it returns `null`.
 Since `null` is [falsey][], this means you can easily use it to determine whether a mixin is being called in a style rule or not.

 [falsey]: /documentation/at-rules/control/if#truthiness-and-falsiness
-{% endmarkdown %}

 {% render 'code_snippets/example-if-parent-selector' %}

-{% markdown %}
 ### Advanced Nesting

 You can use `&` as a normal SassScript expression, which means you can pass it to functions or include it in interpolation—even in other selectors!
 Using it in combination with [selector functions][] and the [`@at-root` rule][] allows you to nest selectors in very powerful ways.

 [selector functions]: /documentation/modules/selector#selector-values
 [`@at-root` rule]: /documentation/at-rules/at-root
-{% endmarkdown %}

 {% render 'code_snippets/example-advanced-nesting' %}